The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Introduction

-Let $\mathbb{K}$ be a field of characteristic zero and let $\Sigma$ be a compact connected oriented 2-manifold of genus $g$ with $n+1$ boundary components.
+Let $\mathbb{K}$ be a field of characteristic zero and let $\Sigma$ be a compact connected oriented 2-manifold of genus $g$ with $n+1$ boundary components, where $g$ and $n$ are non-negative integers.
 We label the boundary components by the set $\{ 0, 1, \dots, n\}$ and choose the basepoint $*$ on the boundary component with label $0$.
-The space
+For $\pi = \pi_1(\Sigma)$ the fundamental group of $\Sigma$, the space